TURTLE MOON STUDIOS

 Sassy Artist Class #3: Drawing and Painting on Paper and Cloth

-In this 1 day class you’ll do some sketching, make one painting for a future quilt, and learn how to work more spontaneously, while really enjoying it, like how kids enjoy making art.
+In this 1 day class you’ll do some drawing, then make one painting on cloth for a future quilt, and learn how to work more spontaneously, while really enjoying it, like how kids enjoy making art.
 We’ll use markers, fabric paints, and bristle brushes to create one painting each, starting with a fat quarter of white cotton cloth.

 Beginning the day with sketchbook work will help you find a diary story you can use as the theme of your class painting.
 It may be about your adventures today, this week, or something else that’s on your mind.
 Writing on your painting is an option.
 Some people want to write on their work, some do not.